-It sometimes seemed as if Thursday night’s Republican debate on Fox News– which included amiable debates over whether the federal Department of Education should exist and undocumented immigrants deserve any rights — was taking place in 2007.
+It sometimes seemed as if Thursday night’s Republican debate on Fox News– which included amicable debates over whether the federal Department of Education should exist and undocumented immigrants deserve any rights — was taking place in 2007.
 Nobody asked how Mitt Romney or Rick Perry (or Michele Bachmann) would deal with the gigantic financial crisis that is currently creeping across Europe and could destroy America’s fragile economic recovery.

 One of the rare foreign policy exchanges — and the only one to get serious attention by the chattering class on Friday — featured Rick Perry rambling on in response to a question about what he would do if the Taliban obtained Pakistan’s nuclear weapons: